CURVX/Git-Practice/README.md

 - `git commit -m "Commit summary" -m "More detailed description follows here"` : can pass in multiple -m arguments

+### Creating an empty commit

+- `git commit -m "This is a blank commit" --allow-empty` : able to easily create commits without having to edit/touch a dummy file.

+The `--allow-empty` commit will bypass the check.

+### Committing on behalf of someone else

+- `git commit-m "msg" --author "John Smith <johnsmith@example.com>"` : can give them credit with the --author option.

 ## > Cloning Repositories